deepaksood619/deepaksood619.github.io/docs/psychology/intelligence.md

 Each type is said to represent different ways of how a person best processes information

+Intelligence is real, important, largely heritable, and not particularly changeable -- Scott Young

+- It shows strong heritability, with the [g-factor](https://en.wikipedia.org/wiki/G_factor_(psychometrics)) maybe being as much as 85% heritable.

 ## 8 Types of Intelligence

 ### 1. Linguistic